 - Ineligible organizations include grant making foundations, professional associations, hospitals, houses of worship, and K-12 schools.

-- If you applied for the 2018 Alford-Axelson Award, but did not seek feedback on your application, your 2019 Alford-Axelson Award application will not be accepted.
+- If you applied for the 2019 Alford-Axelson Award, but did not seek feedback on your application, your 2020 Alford-Axelson Award application will not be considered.

 - Organizations that have received the honorable mention designation or have applied in previous years are encouraged to reapply.